dstrockis/active-directory-dotnet-webapp-webapi-openidconnect-withconditionalaccess/README.md

 ---
 services: active-directory
 platforms: dotnet
-author: dstrockis
+author: skwan
 ---

-# Calling a web API in a web app using Azure AD and OpenID Connect
+# Calling a web API in a web app using Azure AD and OpenID Connect where the web API has conditional access policies applied

-This sample shows how to build an MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol, and then calls a web API under the signed-in user's identity using tokens obtained via OAuth 2.0.
-This sample uses the OpenID Connect ASP.Net OWIN middleware and ADAL .Net.
+This sample builds on the web app calling web API sample (activedirectory-dotnet-webapp-webapi-openidconnect) and includes code to handle the case where the web API has conditional access policies applied.

+If a conditional access policy is applied to the web API, for example multi-factor authentication is required, and the user didn't satisfy the policy during initial sign in, then a silent attempt to get a token for the web API will fail.
+In the TodoListController and UserProfileController, code is added in the exception handling to add a resource ID to the authentication properties dictionary, which is picked up in the RedirectToIdentityProvider notification in Startup.Auth.cs so that the resource parameter is attached to the authentication request.
+This ensures that when the user is asked to authenticate, the policy for that resource will be enforced.

+Note:  The code of the TodoListService project in this sample is unchanged from the stock activedirectory-dotnet-webapp-webapi-openidconnect sample.
+No code changes are required to set conditional access policies on a service.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).